rapiddweller/rapiddweller-benerator-ce/doc/data_file_processing.md

 1347354927249 Lindt Chocolate     2.75
 2335882183280 Sanbitter           6.75
 9071782830384 Beluga Caviar     100.00
-9965715556715 Black Truffels     85.75
+9965715556715 Black Truffles     85.75
 ```

-Note that, since a column header may require the column to be too wide, it often is left out.
+Note that, since a column header may require the column to be too wide, it is often left out.
-Beyond its width, each column may have have additional formatting requirements:
+Beyond its width, each column may have additional formatting requirements:
 - Alignment: Left, right, centered
 - Fixed number of fraction Digits
 - Padding character (for example '0' for numbers)